mwherman2000/neo-npcc/Docs/neodraw.md

-# NeoDraw - NEO Blockchain Multi-Person Advanced POC Drawing dApp for the NEO Persistable Classes (NPC) Entity-oriented dApp (edApp) Platform
+# NeoDraw - NEO Blockchain Multi-Person Advanced POC Drawing edApp for the NEO Persistable Classes (NPC) Entity-oriented dApp (edApp) Platform

-`NeoDraw` is advanced proof-of-concept distributed application (dApp) for the NEO Persistable Classes (NPC) Entity-oriented dApp (edApp) Platform which runs on the NEO Blockchain.
+`NeoDraw` is advanced proof-of-concept distributed application (edApp) for the NEO Persistable Classes (NPC) Entity-oriented dApp (edApp) Platform running on the NEO Blockchain.

-As a `neo-csharpcoe` compliant platform, `NPC edApp` includes a full suite of tools and libraries (code), frameworks, how-to documentation, and best practices for full-stack edApp development using .NET/C#, C#.NEO and the NEO Blockchain:
+As a [`neo-csharpcoe`]((https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md)) compliant platform, `NPC-edApp` includes a full suite of tools and libraries (code), frameworks, how-to documentation, and best practices for full-stack edApp development using .NET/C#, C#.NEO, and the NEO Blockchain:

 * NPC Framework
 * NPC Entity and Domain Model